Protecting Intellectual Property: An Easy Guide for StartupsStartup Law ResourcesIntellectual Property

 A provisional patent application is a document filed with the USPTO that establishes an early filing date for the subsequent filing for a non-provisional utility patent.
 It also allows for the applicant to use the term “Patent Pending” in documents describing its invention.

 Filing for the non-provisional patent must be done within 12 months of the provisional patent application.
 A provisional patent application requires the inclusion of a specification but is filed without a formal patent claim, oath or declaration, or information disclosure statement.

 Consider Track One Prioritized Examination

 The USPTO’s Prioritized Patent Examination Program (Track One) allows patent filers to expedite the examination and patent issuance process to less than 12 months.
 Track One prioritization comes at a substantial cost ($4,000 for large entities, $2,000 for small entities, and $1,000 for micro-entities).
 However, obtaining a patent earlier can provide a startup with several advantages, including a quicker resulting increase in company valuation, and the ability to obtain foreign patents in a shorter period of time.

 Support for Startups

 If you need help identifying or protecting your startup or early-stage business’s intellectual property, post your legal need on UpCounsel's marketplace.
 UpCounsel screens out 95 percent of lawyers to provide only the best lawyers from top law schools, such as Harvard and Yale.
-UpCounsel lawyers have an average of 14 years of experience each, and have provided legal services to such companies as Stripe, Twilio and Google.
+UpCounsel lawyers have an average of 14 years of experience each and have provided legal services to such companies as Menlo Ventures, Airbnb, and Google.